decencyokobia/100-days-of-code-log/README.md

 1. Finalize authentication logic
 2. Ensure routing works smoothly
 3. Polish the landing page so it looks more mature and ready to share.

+# Day 53/54 of 100 — June 4/5, 2025.

+I completely forgot to log yesterday — this project has been demanding every drop of energy I’ve got.
+Building this tool is teaching me a lot, but I’d be lying if I said it’s not frustrating.
+I enjoy math, but getting that API call to work?
+A different beast.

+TypeScript is a lifesaver for catching bugs early, but it definitely adds pressure too.
+I had to rework my Supabase schemas just to get the types right — multiple times.
+Still a long road ahead.

+I honestly won’t be surprised if this project takes me over 3 months.
+Between work and life, there’s only so much time I can give — especially with patients taking up most of my week.
+But when I’m off, I could code all night if needed.
+Sleep is optional when you’re debugging 😅

+**Learning Points:**

+1. Type generation from Supabase
+2. API design and integration

+**Challenges:**

+1. Balancing life, work, and learning.
+Coding late into the night is often the only option.
+2. Solo dev life is real — no shortcuts, just grit.
+But I chose this path, and I’m owning everything that comes with it.

+**Goals:**

+1. Out of 12 planned phases, I’ve finished 3 (lol).
+Phase 4 starts soon — but I’m refining Phases 1–3 until every API is rock-solid and type-safe.
+2. Keep building, keep learning — especially Next.js.